 In Man of Steel a younger Clark saving a school bus full of children from drowning is met with much fear and hatred from the townspeople.
 Subverted by Pete, who rats Clark out to his mother, who in turn confronts the Kents; but he seems to do so out of a sense of awe and appreciation, and is visibly sheepish about it.
 He later is not only nicer to Clark but doesn't reveal his identity when Zod calls on Earth to do so.

-Zig-Zagged with Ichiro Yashida towards Wolverine.
-He did want to acquire Wolverine's Healing Factor to achieve eternal youth, but he claims that it's for Logan's own good since that what he (Logan) really wanted.
+Zig-Zagged with Ichirō Yashida towards Wolverine.
+He wanted to acquire Wolverine's Healing Factor to achieve eternal youth, but he claims that it's for Logan's own good since that what he (Logan) really wanted.
 Nonetheless, Ichiro still seems genuinely thankful to Logan for saving his life back in WWII.
-It seems he's doing partially out of necessity, aside from his desire to avoid death.
-He wants to protect his legacy, which includes his granddaughter.
+He also wants to protect his legacy, which includes his granddaughter.
 He redirects his sword when Mariko gets in front of it to protect Wolverine.
 He was also trying to get it peacefully by asking Wolverine first, so this was more out of desperation than outright malice and ungratefulness.

-Shingen also.
-He shows nothing but open contempt for Logan throughout the movie, never once acknowledging or thanking him for saving his father's life, if not for which he wouldn't even exist.
+Shingen shows nothing but open contempt for Logan throughout the movie.
+He never once acknowledges or thanks him for saving his father's life, if not for which he wouldn't even exist.

 In Lord Of Illusions, Nix's cult have spent the better part of 15 years trying to revive him from his imprisonment in the afterlife.
 Upon his resurrection he murders them all for having proven themselves unworthy of him.